True as a Turtle: Reception

 Variety called it "mild comedy entertainment...
 The frail yarn depends mainly an atmosphere and on Parker’s bellicose personality.
 There’s a minimum of suspense and only a modest amount of incident.
 Yet, despite these obvious weaknesses, the film generates a degree of acceptable charm."

 The Monthly Film Bulletin wrote: "With yachts taking the place of veteran cars, this slight comedy is somewhat reminiscent of Genevieve.
 However, it sadly lacks the wit and pace of the earlier film, being conventionally scripted and slackly handled.
 The cast work conscientiously through some well-tried farcical situations but can make little lasting impression."

-Evening Standard called it a "damp little comedy which tries to do for old yachts what Genevieve did for old cars... promising comedy situations sink with all hands."
+The Evening Standard called it a "damp little comedy which tries to do for old yachts what Genevieve did for old cars... promising comedy situations sink with all hands."

 Filmink called it "an attempt to do another Genevieve, with John Gregson on a yacht instead of a car, and June Thorburn as his wife instead of Dinah Sheridan and...
 Keith Michell instead of Kenneth More and Elvi Hale instead of Kay Kendall… only it didn’t work (it’s not a very good movie)."